Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 56 of 82 games this season, Denver and its opponents have combined to total more than 222.5 points.
+- Denver and its opponents have gone over 226.5 combined points in 46 of 82 games this season.

-- The average point total in Denver's matchups this year is 228.3, 5.8 more points than this game's over/under.
+- Denver has an average total of 228.3 in its contests this year, 1.8 more points than this matchup's over/under.

 Nuggets vs Lakers Additional Info